regro/regolith/docs/collections.rst

 .. code:: python

     {"_id": str, # unique id, such a HW01-EMCH-558-2016-S
-     "course": str,  # id of the course
-     "category": str,  # such as 'homework' or 'final' "file": str,  # path to assignment file in store, optional "solution": str,  # path to solution file in store, optional "points": [int or float],  # list of number of points possible for each
+     "courses": [str],  # ids of the courses "category": str,  # such as 'homework' or 'final' "file": str,  # path to assignment file in store, optional "solution": str,  # path to solution file in store, optional "question": [str],  # titles for the questions on this assignment,
+                         # optional, defaults to 1-indexed ints if absent.
+     "points": [int or float],  # list of number of points possible for each
                                 # question.
 Length is the number of questions
     }